hyprutils/hyprwall/readme.md

 - **Supports swaybg, swww, wallutils, feh, and hyprpaper** - Hyprwall supports a variety of wallpaper backends, so you can use it with your preferred wallpaper tool.

 ## Requirements
-- Hyprland with IPC enabled
+- Hyprland with IPC enabled (only applies to hyprland / hyprpaper users)
 - any backend listed above installed
 - GTK-4 installed